 - Fresh flowers

 I searched around the house and found two clear vases that were sized correctly for this arrangement.
-Any vases will work as long as they are clear and you have a bit of room around the inner vase to fit lemon slices.
-This arrangment can be small or very large, depending on where you want to use it.
+Any vases will work as long as they are clear, and one is bigger than the other.
+The smaller vase must fit inside the bigger vase, with enough room in between the vases to fit slices of fruit.
+The size of this arrangement is a personal choice, and depends on your vases.
+It can be small, or very large, depending on where you want to use it.

 - Step 1: Place the smaller vase inside the bigger one.